 - One letter of support from a community partner may also be included in the application.
 Additional materials should not be included and will not be considered.

-- The completed nomination packet (including the items described above) must be received via email by February 15, 2019.
-Nomination packets should be submitted to:
+- The completed nomination packet (including the items described above) must be received via the form below by January 15, 2020.
+Questions may be directed to:

 College of Architecture & Design

 The Faculty Awards & Recognition Committee of the University’s Academic Outreach and Engagement Council will preside over the nomination and selection process.
 The selection committee will include representatives of the University’s Academic Outreach Council and the previous year’s award winner.
 The selection committee will review nominations and select the faculty member to be recommended to the Chancellor’s office as the award recipient.